interkosmos/fortran-sdl2/README.md

 $ make examples
 ```

 Or, use the name of a particular example.
-Run the example from within their
+Run the examples from within their
 respective directory:

 ```